darshan117/blinky-eyes/README.md

   ** Or just import the xml file on the task scheduler just click on import task and add this xml file to the task scheduler make your computer has python installed

+ Remember to restart the computer once you create the task scheduler